Italian Soda Recipe

 This post may contain affiliate links.
 Please see our disclosure policy.

-If you love this Italian soda recipe, check out some of my other popular drink recipes, like my refreshing agua fresca recipesvirgin piña coladas, and lemon-lime spritz
+If you love this Italian soda recipe, you’ll also enjoy my refreshing agua fresca recipes and lemon-lime spritz!

 Blueberry Italian Soda Recipe - club soda, cream soda.